browsh-org/browsh/README.md

 mosh user@yourserver:7777
 ./run.sh
 ```
-MoSH is available through most system pacakge managers.
+MoSH is available through most system package managers.
 SSH can be used exactly the same, just replace `mosh` with `ssh`.

 `user@yourserver` is the normal URI you would use to connect via SSH.

 **Exiting**